 - To be browned off - to be fed up or annoyed

-- To brown nose someone - to suck up to someone (i.e. to be sycophantic in order to obtain a favour or advantage) - this is a bit rude and should not be used in front of people who are easily shocked
+- To brown nose someone - to suck up to someone (i.e. to be sycophantic in order to obtain a favour or advantage) - this expression is a bit rude as it infers that the person's nose is touching a certain intimate part of the other person's anatomy, and therefore it should not be used in front of people who are easily shocked

 - To be in a brown study - to be absent-minded or depressed